Crate syunit

 Expand description

 A small library that contains some basic units to help structuring kinematics and robotic programming in rust.
-The library uses rusts tuple structs to create a zero-overhead and compile-time checking of correct unit, variable and function usage.
+The library uses rusts tuple structs to create a compile-time checking of correct unit, variable and function usage.

 §Quick introduction